New Criminal Offense Risk Prevention Plans for Companies in Spain

 One of the main innovations of the reform of the Penal Code is that starting on 1 July 2015, companies will be required to create an organization, management and control plan to prevent crime and significantly reduce the risk of crime commission.

-The criminal offense risk prevention plan should contain basic elements such as: the hiring of a compliance officer, a proper channel for complaints, a list of possible crimes and ways to detect and avoid the risk of committing said crimes, a list of possible sanctions a company could face, remedies, etc. In addition, this prevention plan must be constantly updated and adapted to the operations of the company.
+The criminal offence risk prevention plan should contain basic elements such as the hiring of a compliance officer, a proper channel for complaints, a list of possible crimes and ways to detect and avoid the risk of committing said crimes, a list of sanctions a company could face, remedies, etc. In addition, this prevention plan must be constantly updated and adapted to the company’s operations.

-Some of the most important requirements that a company’s prevention plan must comply with include:
+Some of the requirements that a company’s prevention plan must comply with include:

 • Identify activities that must be avoided because of the risk of crime they entail